Ceremonies & Medicine

 How to choose

 It comes down to comfort, solitude, and timing.
 The dry season is easy and busier.
 The green season is intense and quieter.
-Both have their own kind of beauty.
+Both have their own kind of beauty, and we help you choose when you reach out.

 In short